Skip to main content

 • Tools to delete recordings anytime

-But remember: you are responsible for how you collect and share recordings.
+But remember: You are responsible for how you collect and share recordings.

-🌍 Sharing Outside MeetGeek?
+Sharing Outside MeetGeek?

 If you send recordings to tools like Slack or HubSpot: